Skip to main content

 FlowWhen to useWhat you get

-Connect a providerYou sign in to GitHub / GitLab / Bitbucket and have repos that live there.A picker of every repo Lettuce can see, one-click add, push webhooks wired automatically.
+Connect a providerYour team’s repos live on GitHub / GitLab / Bitbucket.A picker of every repo Lettuce can see, one-click add, push webhooks wired automatically.

 Paste a git URLPublic repos, mirrors, anything that isn’t on the three big hosts.Manual git clone over HTTPS.
 Webhooks are off by default — wire them up via Add a webhook if you want auto-refresh.